Deya-B/Bioinformatics/Sequencing-Genomics/Germline_Analisis/Variant-Analysis_pipeline.md

 bwa index ./REFERENCE/hg19_chr17.fa		# FASTA reference genome
 ```

-> The remaining files should have been previously indexed (see the following lines as reference for indexing):
+> The remaining files should have been previously or will be later indexed.<br>
+> See the following lines as **reference for indexing**:
 > ```Nushell
 >	#Fasta
 >	bwa index reference.fasta